© LuAnne Cades

 © LuAnne Cadd

-To safeguard the health of Virunga’s gorillas, visitors will be required to wear surgical masks (provided) when in the presence of gorillas.
-Time with the gorillas is strictly limited to one hour.
-If you don’t feel well, have a fever, diarrhea, or persistent sore throat – please do not go on the trek.
-Mountain gorillas are extremely susceptible to human illnesses.
-Gorillas have died after being exposed to human respiratory viruses and other common ailments.
+If you don’t feel well at the time of your scheduled walk (i.e. you have a cold, fever, diarrhea, or persistent sore throat) – please cancel.
+Like the gorillas, chimpanzees are extremely susceptible to human illnesses.
+Chimpanzees have died after being exposed to human respiratory viruses and other common ailments.

 © LuAnne Cadd